 Business practices

-Publié le 21 mai 2024 - Directorate for Legal and Administrative Information (Prime Minister)
+Publié le 21 mai 2024 - Mise à jour le 08 octobre 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-In an interim ruling on April 10, 2024, the State Council again suspended the prohibition on using terms related to delicatessen or butchery to name a plant-based protein product.
+In a ruling on October 4, 2024, the European Court of Justice (ECJ) authorized the use of terms related to deli meats or butchery to name or sell a plant-based protein product.
 The use of the terms ‘steak’ or ‘ham’ therefore remains possible for foods of plant origin.

 Image 1